ToF-/Rent/Forth/Story.md

     ORDERS . ⏎  4451815928 ok

-Let's create another entry: we need another array of 10001 integers, representing the best profit for each order (plus an initial zero value).
-Let's call this new array `PROFIT`:
+Let's create another entry: we need another variable that will represent the address of the last order put in the array.
+That's because we won't necessarily have as much as 10000 orders in the input.

-    CREATE PROFIT MAX-ORDERS 1+ CELLS ALLOT ⏎ ok PROFIT . ⏎  4451895968 ok
+    VARIABLE LAST-ORDER

-Now if subtract the `PROFIT` address from the `ORDERS` address:
+Now if subtract the `LAST-ORDER` address from the `ORDERS` address:

-    PROFIT ORDERS - . ⏎ 80040
+    LAST-ORDER ORDERS - . ⏎ 80056

-We find the difference to be slighty above 80000 bytes, which the the size that we alloted for the `ORDERS` entry.
+We find the difference to be equal the size we alloted for the `ORDERS` entry, plus 48 bytes used to store the `LAST-ORDER` entry internals.

 ###✍
 > *`CREATE <name> ( -- )` create a new entry `name` in the Dictionary*<br>